 The Fiscal Year 2023-25 Council Strategic Work Plan includes the Displacement Response Strategy (Strategy) to, among other priorities, evaluate local replacement requirements for redevelopment projects, evaluate an acquisition/preservation program, and update the Tenant Relocation Assistance Ordinance.
-Subsequent to the Housing Element adoption, the Strategy also includes other programs, such as the development of a Community Ownership Action Plan.
+In compliance with the Housing Element, the Strategy also includes other programs, such as the development of a Community Ownership Action Plan.
 The Strategy and R3 project are related since nearly all dwelling units covered by the Community Stabilization and Fair Rent Act (CSFRA) are within the R3 Zoning District.
 At the April 13, 2021 City Council meeting regarding R3, Council directed staff to address displacement prior to developing the R3 Zoning Update.

 The City Council provided direction on the Strategy on October 29, 2019, September 22, 2020, and October 10, 2023.
 At the latter meeting, the City Council directed staff to prepare a local replacement ordinance that would go into effect when SB 330 sunsets.
-A Study Session is also scheduled for March 19, 2024, when Council is expected to discuss acquisition and preservation, the Community Ownership Action Plan, and other efforts.
+A Study Session was also held on March 19, 2024, where Council discussed and provided direction related to acquisition and preservation, the Community Ownership Action Plan, and other efforts.